Paul-Dempsey/pachde-hc-one/README.md

   Donations help pachde's morale, and fund hardware for testing and developing this software.\
   ![Buy pachde a coffee with VenMo](./doc/image/VenMo.png)

-Pachde and HC One are not affiliated with or sponsored by Haken Audio (but we're friends).
+Pachde and HC One are not affiliated with or sponsored by Haken Audio or Expressive E.

+**Note**  — HC One has been designed and tested with EaganMatrix firmware version 10.09.
+Some features are not operational with newer firmware (version > 10.09), and an update to HC One will be required.

 ## Modules

 - **[HC-1](./doc/HC-1.md)** Fast access to favorite presets, with knobs and CV inputs for the essential controls: Macros and the Recirculator.

-- **[Pedal 1 & Pedal 2](./doc/Pedals.md)** Pedal control, virtual pedals, and pedal CV in/out.
+- **[Pedal 1 & Pedal 2](./doc/Pedals.md#modules-pedal-1-and-pedal-2)** Pedal control, virtual pedals, and pedal CV in/out.

-- **[Round](./doc/Round.md)** Control of rounding and the tuning scale, with CV and trigger.
+- **[Round](./doc/Round.md#module-round)** Control of rounding and the tuning scale, with CV and trigger.

-- **[Compress](./doc/Compress.md)** EaganMatrix compressor controls, with CV.
+- **[Compress](./doc/Compress.md#module-compress)** EaganMatrix compressor controls, with CV.

+- **[TiltEQ](./doc/Tilt.md#module-tilteq)** EaganMatrix Tilt EQ controls, with CV.

-- **[Favorites](./doc/Favorites.md)** Pushbuttons to access up to 16 Favorite files.
+- **[Favorites](./doc/Favorites.md#module-favorites)** Pushbuttons to access up to 16 Favorite files.

-- **[HC-2](./doc/HC-2.md)** TiltEQ, and CC maps.
-This module will be going away.

-## Installing
+## Installing from Github builds

-To install this plugin from the GitHub builds, you must first have VCV Rack, of course, so do that if you haven't yet.
+To install this plugin, you must first have VCV Rack of course, so go get it if you haven't yet.
+See [Getting Started](https://vcvrack.com/manual/GettingStarted) in the VCV Rack manual.

-You'll need to know the Operating System (OS), and Architecture (ARCH) of your Rack install, and where to copy the downloaded plugin package to.
+You'll need to know the Operating System (OS) and Architecture (ARCH) of your Rack install, and where to copy the downloaded plugin package to.

 - In Rack, choose **Help** / **Open user folder**.